julzaza/wildwitchherbs/_posts/2026-01-20-three-wrong-myths-balkan-witches.md

 excerpt: "Balkan witches were not devil-worshippers, forest hermits, or relics of the Middle Ages.
 Here’s what the history actually shows."
 description: "Three common myths about Balkan witches—corrected using historical records, trial patterns, and folk tradition."
 ---

+Balkan witches have long been misunderstood.

+Unlike the devil-worshipping figures of Western Europe, historical records from the Balkans reveal a very different reality shaped by folk belief, local conflict, and practical fears of harm.

 ## Myth 1: Balkan Witches Were Devil-Worshippers